Electric truck

 An electric truck is a battery electric vehicle (BEV) designed to transport cargo, carry specialized payloads, or perform other utilitarian work.

 Electric trucks have serviced niche applications like milk floats, pushback tugs and forklifts for over a hundred years, typically using lead–acid batteries, but the rapid development of lighter and more energy-dense battery chemistries in the twenty-first century has broadened the range of applicability of electric propulsion to trucks in many more roles.

 Electric trucks reduce noise and pollution, relative to internal-combustion trucks.
 Due to the high efficiency and low component-counts of electric power trains, no fuel burning while idle, and silent and efficient acceleration, the costs of owning and operating electric trucks are dramatically lower than their predecessors.
 According to the United States Department of Energy, the average cost per kWh capacity of battery packs for trucks fell from $500 in 2013 to $200 in 2019, and still further to $137 in 2020, with some vehicles under $100 for the first time.

 Long-distance freight has been the trucking segment least amenable to electrification, since the increased weight of batteries, relative to fuel, detracts from payload capacity, and the alternative, more frequent recharging, detracts from delivery time.
 By contrast, short-haul urban delivery has been electrified rapidly, since the clean and quiet nature of electric trucks fit well with urban planning and municipal regulation, and the capacities of reasonably sized batteries are well-suited to daily stop-and-go traffic within a metropolitan area.

+Electrification of trucking has gathered pace in the 2020s, with analysis by the think-tank Carbon Tracker indicating tipping points in the total cost of ownership of battery-electric trucks compared to diesel-fuelled trucks heading into the early 2030s.
+Electric truck sales reached 9% of all truck sales globally in 2025, with sales growing across all size classes.
+26% of all new trucks sold in China in 2025 were electric, with the country accounting for over 90% of electric truck sales globally.
+Electric trucks also accounted for 3% of new trucks in Europe, although US sales remained concentrated in delivery vans with electric heavier freight vehicle penetration remaining weak.

 In South Korea, electric trucks hold a noticeable share of the new truck market; in 2020, among trucks produced and sold domestically (which are the vast majority of new trucks sold in the country), 7.6% were all-electric vehicles.
 In Norway and Sweden, the market share of electric trucks among heavy trucks only (those heavier than 16 tonnes) was 7.8% and 6.5%, respectively, in the year 2024, and heavy electric trucks made by traditional European truckmakers were in series production.